-A. Associate directors at IBS HQ Centers are granted tenure and have a retirement age of 65.
+Associate directors at IBS HQ Centers are granted tenure and have a retirement age of 65.
 Associate directors at Campus Centers (KAIST, GIST, DGIST, POSTECH and UNIST) and Extramural Centers (Seoul National University, Korea University, Yonsei University, Sungkyunkwan University and Pusan National University) also have a retirement age of 65.
-Exceptions to the retirement age may occur in special cases (e.g., closure of Center or termination of professorship at the host institution.
-Center closes or professorship at the host institution ends).
+Exceptions to the retirement age may occur in special cases (e.g., Center closes or professorship at the host institution ends).